apache/incubator-kie-kogito-runtimes/README.md

         * Daily remind the lead of any project that is red.

-    * For a CR/Final, also mention the FindBugs reports on jenkins.
+    * For a CR/Final, also mention the FindBugs reports on Jenkins.

 * All external dependencies must be on a non-SNAPSHOT version, to avoid failing to *close* the staging repo on nexus near the end of the release.